mbround18/ark-manager-web/README.md

 It is recommended to set this up behind a `nginx` reverse proxy as well as enabling `ufw` to block access to port 8080.
 That will prevent unwanted insecure access to the web interface.
 The next suggestion would be to set up an htpasswd file with users or a seperate authentication system.

+Another recommendation would be to set up supervisord to run the software for you so it will start on boot.

 ### Example Nginx Configuration
 nginx.conf file, It is recommended to install `letsencrypt`/`cerbot` and generate a ssl for your site.